How To Help Someone With Anxiety

 Takeaway

-If someone close to you is experiencing anxiety disorder-related symptoms, you may find yourself facing mental strain of your own.
+If someone close to you is experiencing anxiety disorder-related symptoms, you may find yourself facing a mental strain of your own.
 In such cases, many find it helpful to seek support.
 An online therapist can offer support and guidance for coping with your own feelings so that you can provide better support for a loved one who lives with anxiety disorder.
+Seeking support for yourself can empower you to help someone with anxiety effectively.

 Regulate anxiety in a compassionate environment